epigen/enrichment_analysis/README.md

 # 🛠️ Usage
 Here are some tips for the usage of this workflow:
 1. Download all relevant databases (see [Resources](#resources)).
-2. Configure the analysis using the configuration YAML and an annotation file (see [Configuration](#configuration))
+2. Configure the desired analyses based on input data type and question using the configuration YAML and an annotation file (see [Configuration](#configuration))
-3. Run the analysis on every query gene/region set of interest (e.g., results of differential analyses) with the respective background genes/regions (e.g., all expressed genes or consensus regions).
+3. Run the analysis for every query gene/region set of interest (e.g., results of differential analyses) with the respective background genes/regions (e.g., all expressed genes or consensus regions).
 4. generate the [Snakemake Report](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html)
 5. look through the overview plots of your dedicated groups and queried databases in the report
-6. dig deeper by looking at the
+6. dig deeper and investigate interesting hits further by looking at the
     - aggregated result table underlying the summary/overview plot
     - enrichment plots for the individual query sets
-7. investigate interesting hits further by looking into the individual query result tables.

 # ⚙️ Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)